-The direct reading with the compass will be inverted: a pressure setting in LP will be read HP with the compass; a pressure setting in high pressure will be read low pressure.
+The direct reading with the compass will be inverted: a pressure setting in low pressure will be read high pressure with the compass; a pressure setting in high pressure will be read low pressure.

 For the adjustment of the Sophy® Mini and the Polaris® valves, the identified pole of the magnet will have to be placed to the right of the direction of the flow instead of its left.

 Sophysa cannot guarantee the compatibility between the products since we do not have the full technical specifications of pacemaker.
 But we can communicate some informations to help you :

 – We are not aware of any contraindication concerning the use of a ventriculo-peritoneal shunt on a patient with a pacemaker if the surgical technique is performed taking into account the positioning and functioning of the pacemaker and following the recommendations about catheter placement.
 Of course a special attention has to be paid to the pathway of the catheter passer.

 – As far as the interaction of the valve and the pacemaker is concerned, please pay attention to the positioning of the valve itself, the magnets inside the valve could prevent the proper functioning of the pacemaker if positioned close to it.
 The magnetic fields that could come from the pacemaker, or the instruments used with it, will not interfere with the valve if they are lower than 40 mT.